-Permissioning is not Privacy
+Permissioning is not privacy

 In peer-to-peer networks, node permissioning enforces rules on nodes you control.

 Permissioning requires a distributed network of trust across the network where participants agree to follow the rules.
-A single bad actor can decide not to follow the rules.
+One bad actor can decide not to follow the rules.
 Nodes can take action to prevent the bad actor adding to the chain but they cannot prevent the bad actor from allowing access to the chain.

 Besu also implements privacy.

 Use node permissioning to restrict access to known participants only.